Environmental Action Team

 Click here.to read the original Green Sanctuary application, submitted in 2010 and approved by the UUA in 2011.

 Once First Parish became an accredited Green Sanctuary church, the existing Green Sanctuary Committee was dissolved.
-After a period of “Green Visioning,” facilitated by the Reverend Jenny Rankin, a new Environmental Leadership Team was created that was officially recognized as a Church Committee under the umbrella of the Social Action Community.
+After a period of “Green Visioning,” facilitated by the Reverend Jenny Rankin, a new Environmental Action Team was created that was officially recognized as a Church Committee under the umbrella of the Social Action Community.
 The Director of Social Action was charged with providing staff support to the team.
 The Team’s role was defined as one that emphasized guidance and consultation to all church programs and church leaders on how they might most effectively contribute to meeting the goals of the Green Sanctuary program.

 Achievements To Date